 Instructions

-- In one large pot add 2 cups water and 1½ cups of the granulated sugar.
-Bring to a boil and stir until sugar has dissolved.
+- In one large pot add 2 cups of water and 1½ cups of the granulated sugar.
+Bring to a boil and stir until the sugar has dissolved.
 In another large pot do the same, this is so you have one pot for the lemons and one pot for the limes.

-- Let lemon and lime slices air dry overnight (you can remove the paper towel at this point).
-Then press each slice into a bowl of extra fine sugar and place back on the drying rack.
+- Then press each slice into a bowl of extra fine sugar and place back on the drying rack.
 Let sugared lemons and limes dry for approx. 1 hour (depending on how sticky your slices are).

 Notes